gadetmartin/Portfolio/Projects/Master HCI/Hospital Visitor Scheduling Device/README.md

 ### Project Description

-The goal of this project was to design a device and an interface for a Hospital setting.
-We choose to design an Interactive Hospital Visitor Scheduling App that allow visititor to plan visit with hospitalized person.
+The goal of this project was to design a device and an interface for a hospital setting.
+We chose to design an Interactive Hospital Visitor Scheduling App that allows visitors to plan visits with hospitalized people.

 ### Document Descriptions

 - [case_scenario.pdf](case_scenario.pdf)
 Document describing a case scenario of the device
 - [design_description.pdf](project_description.pdf)
 Report detailing the entire project
 - [presentation_slides.pdf](poster.pdf)